 It’s easily the most difficult hike in the Grand Canyon and is a largely unmaintained 14-mile trail along the north rim of the canyon.
 It descends 6,040 feet as you make your way from the trailhead at Saddle Mountain, along the Nankoweap Creek, and to the Colorado River.

 It’s also a largely waterless trail that features lots of exposure.
 Therefore, hikers should come prepared with plenty of water and gear to help with their route and altitude conditions, such as Garmin smartwatches for hiking.
 Also, to protect themselves from the harsh sun.
 Hikers should also plan to tackle this hike over the course of two days and can spend the night at either Marion Point or Tilted Mesa.

-In fact, it’s about 150 yards past the point where the trail meets the Marion Point that you can find some freshwater.
+In fact, it’s about 150 yards past the point where the trail meets Marion Point that you can find some fresh water.
 However, pro hikers who tackle this hike will be rewarded with stellar views and a sense of solitude that is hard to find elsewhere in the Grand Canyon.